flores-o/blog/content/posts/meditation.md

 With meditation and space, I can see what is happening, take a breath and choose if I react and how.

+Presence in relationships

+Interacting with people.
+Let them be them.

 Focus